28 × 23 cm | 9 × 11 in 100 ills | 160 pages Paperback

 Contributors: Srimoyee Mitra, Lee Rodney, Bonnie Devine

-Border Cultures presents a critical insight into a complex and shifting notions of 'borders' and 'boundaries' via the work of a plethora of exciting and established artists working both nationally and internationally in the field.
+Border Cultures presents a critical insight into the complex and shifting notions of 'borders' and 'boundaries' through the work of a plethora of exciting and established artists, working both nationally and internationally in the field.

-The contemporary practitioners featured in the book are those who took part in Border Cultures, a research-based platform for artists and cultural producers to explore and examine the concept of the 'border' through different lenses, which took place in three part consecutively from 2013 to 2015 at the Art Gallery of Windsor, Canada: Border Cultures: Part One (homes, land) in 2013; Border Cultures: Part Two (work, labour) in 2014; and Border Cultures: Part Three (security, surveillance) in 2015.
+The contemporary practitioners featured in the book are those who took part in Border Cultures, an exhibition and research-based platform for artists and cultural producers to explore and examine the concept of the border through different lenses, which took place in three consecutive parts at the Art Gallery of Windsor, Canada from 2013 to 2015: Border Cultures: Part One (homes, land), 2013; Border Cultures: Part Two (work, labour), 2014; and Border Cultures: Part Three (security, surveillance), 2015.

-The objective of the series was to mobilise and connect ongoing critical dialogues concerning 'boundaries', with multiple and diverse explorations from different parts of Canada and the world.
-Border Cultures continues these narratives, collating essays from Dr Lee Rodney and Bonnie Devine, a curatorial essay from Srimoyee Mitra, and multiple artists' reflections on the themes of the exhibition series.
+The objective of the series was to mobilise and connect ongoing critical dialogues concerning 'boundaries' with multiple and diverse explorations from different parts of Canada and the world.
+Border Cultures continues these narratives, collating essays by Lee Rodney and Bonnie Devine, a curatorial essay by Srimoyee Mitra, and multiple artists' reflections on the themes of the exhibition series.